 He may not be the most elegant species of all but is fascinating because of the many different characteristics and looks he can have.
 With his great adaptability he made it to spread from Middle America to the whole world.
 Statistically, every human will wear at least one blue jeans in their lifetime.

 This is Neon.
-Although her natural habitat is water she is no good for this element and environment in general.
-Based on crude oil her colourful outer appearance cannot really distract from her dark-souled inner life.
-Neons are classified as non-degradable species.
-Their life cycle starts with a cheap cheap production and basically never ends.
+Although her natural habitat is water, she is no good for this element and environment in general.
+Based on crude oil her splashy outer appearance covers up a dark secret: her high carbon footprint - or should we say ‘tan line’.
+Every year in summer, this creature seems to need a change and takes on new colours and patterns.
+In the process the only one-year-old swimwear are left behind somewhere.
+Shockingly, Neons are classified as non-degredable species, so it takes ages until the abandoned parts vanish.
+All in all, a Neon’s life cycle start with a cheap cheap production and basically never ends.

 Fashion (industry) has always reflected a culture’s priorities and aspirations and is an expression of achievements but also weaknesses.
 “I Cleaned Out My Wardrobe” is the title of an urban intervention conceptualized and organized by artist Toni Meyer and art scientist and sociologist Aileen Treusch.
 The so called “Clothies” wander through urban space manifesting a moment of abundance and disorientation.
 They seem like a disruptive factor and yet appear familiar – like old acquaintances – maybe we know them from a look in our closet.
 This series of work shows an unusual symbiosis of art and fashion within unexpected places.
 Their expressiveness becomes visible in a new and playful way while the creatures boldly respond to the environment in which we live.
 Sometimes secretly, sometimes proactively, the artist documents a production and consumption euphoria.
 Having too much in the wardrobe is a luxury problem of a privileged part of the world.
 Despite their cosmopolitanism, people appear as deficient beings and seem to be trapped in the tragedy of the commons.